Foundations of International Health (MIPH5131)

 Further unit of study information

-1x2hr lecture per week for 12 weeks; 2x1 day seminar and 1x1hr tutorial per week for 9 weeks; also offered fully online.
+1x2hr lecture per week for 12 weeks; 2x1 day seminars and 1x1hr tutorial per week for 9 weeks; also offered fully online.

 Faculty/department permission required?